 Spenser came out to introduce the beers and tell us all about how MBC is dedicated to “do(ing) what’s right.”
 And that philosophy transcends the beer.

-They graciously offered everyone a choice of their next samples (I of course followed Lunch with Another One) and then Spencer really rolled out the red carpet for us, taking the group on a rare behind-the-scenes tour of their brewhouse…including a sneak peek at the massive new expansion that is underway.
-Clearly, Spencer’s excitement was evident and the group came out of this special tour absolutely bursting with MBC enthusiasm, and lots of promises to be back soon.
+They graciously offered everyone a choice of their next samples (I of course followed Lunch with Another One) and then Spenser really rolled out the red carpet for us, taking the group on a rare behind-the-scenes tour of their brewhouse…including a sneak peek at the massive new expansion that is underway.
+Clearly, Spenser’s excitement was evident and the group came out of this special tour absolutely bursting with MBC enthusiasm, and lots of promises to be back soon.

 Thirteen species of waterfowl, many up close and personal.
 A most-unexpected rarity that no one in the group had seen in Maine before – and for some, a “life bird.”
 Urban Peregrine Falcon.
 Baxter Brewing Co and Maine Beer Company.
 Yeah, this is what Birds on Tap – Roadtrips are all about!